January 27, 2016 -

-The Police Science A.A.S. degree prepares students for careers in law enforcement, private security and crime scene investigation.
+The Law Enforcement (formerly Police Science) A.A.S. degree prepares students for careers in law enforcement, private security and crime scene investigation.
 The Police Administration concentration provides the education required for entry-level law enforcement personnel.
 Students are trained in criminal law, contraband, national security, interrogation, defense tactics, surveillance, and firearms usage.
 The Crime Scene Investigation concentration emphasizes skill development in evidence collection, analysis, logic and reasoning, lab procedures, forensics, and critical thinking.

 Need to enter the job market quickly?

-The Police Administration Technical Certificate program offers police academy preparation for students pursuing a career in law enforcement.
+The Law Enforcement Technical Certificate (formerly Police Administration) program offers police academy preparation for students pursuing a career in law enforcement.